The Fallen Drakes

-The Fallen Drakes are an alternative rock band from Dublin, Ireland consisting of Twin Brother's Nabil "Nabz" Ali (Drums) and Hyder Ali (Bass) along with Brian McGovern (Vocals & Guitar) and Michal "Mickey" Bartolen (Lead Guitar).
+The Fallen Drakes were an alternative rock band from Dublin, Ireland consisting of Twin Brother's Nabil "Nabz" Ali (Drums) and Hyder Ali (Bass) along with Brian McGovern (Vocals & Guitar) and Michal "Mickey" Bartolen (Lead Guitar).

 Formed in 2010, they released their debut E.P.
 'Death of an Actress' in January 2011 and their debut single, 'Girl From New York' in July 2011.

 Biography

 When Musician Brothers Nabz and Hyder Ali, were travelling the United States in the summer of 2009, they met Brian McGovern - an Irish Singer Songwriter that was looking to play with like minded musicians.
 They made plans to start a band on their return to Ireland.

 With a handful of songs written, the newly formed group began demoing tracks to friends.
 They needed a lead guitar player to complete the line up and their call was answered by Michal Bartolen; a native of Slovakia that was in Ireland, looking to join a new band.

 In late 2010, the group began penning songs for an upcoming E.P. whilst playing live shows and perfecting their sound.